-Trigeminal neuralgia has many symptoms, a person may experience one or more of these symptoms to be diagnosed with trigeminal neuralgia:
+Trigeminal neuralgia has many symptoms, a person may experience one or more of these symptoms:

-Most often trigeminal neuralgia occurs on one side of the face.
+This condition mostly occurs on one side of the face.
 Pain can be focused in one spot on the face or widespread.
 Attacks may become more frequent or the intensity may change over time.
-Pain can last from a few seconds to several minutes, in very severe cases of trigeminal neuralgia episodes of pain can last days, weeks, or months.
+Pain can last from a few seconds to several minutes, in very severe cases, an episode of pain can last days, weeks, or months.

 In trigeminal neuralgia, the trigeminal nerve’s function is disrupted.
 Usually, the problem is contact between a normal blood vessel — in this case, an artery or a vein — and the trigeminal nerve at the base of your brain.
 This contact puts pressure on the nerve and causes it to malfunction.